Navneet225/ZaaykaQR/README.md

-# 🍽️ ZaaykaQR — Premium Digital Menu & Loyalty System
+# 🍽️ ZaaykaQR —  Digital Menu Ordering System

 ZaaykaQR is a professional, mobile-first QR-based ordering system designed specifically for the modern Indian food industry.
 It eliminates the need for physical menus and streamlines the ordering process with real-time synchronization between customers and the kitchen.